-Fig. 10 shows the frequency of occurrence distribution for water vapor for precipitating points at different values of SST (those with sufficient counts above criticality).
-The Gaussian core near the critical region and exponential tail above criticality noted in Fig. 6 are very reproducible.
+Figure 9 shows the frequency of occurrence distribution for water vapor for precipitating points at different values of SST (those with sufficient counts above criticality).
+The Gaussian core near the critical region and exponential tail above criticality noted in Fig. 5 are very reproducible.
 The distribution at low w varies greatly, especially at low SST (where any rain is unlikely to be deep convective), consistent with the expectation that other behavior governs regions far from criticality.
-The exponential decay slope Λ is typically close to the reference value from Fig. 6b for T=270 K in the eastern Pacific, averaged over all SST.
+The exponential decay slope Λ is typically close to the reference value from Fig. 5b for $\hat{T} = 270$ K in the eastern Pacific, averaged over all SST.
 The slope exhibits slight differences between the lowest and highest SST values.
-The range is typified by the fits for SST = 27C and 31C in Fig. 10b; these differ by only $\pm 9\%$ from the reference value.
-In the Shraiman and Siggia (1994) example, such differences could be produced by changes in the mean Lyapunov exponent, or the velocity scale or length scale used to non-dimensionalize it, so some variation from region to region might be expected.
-The slightly steeper slope at high SST may be consistent with smaller SST gradients that typify these regions-horizontal advection is less likely to bring in high water vapor values.
-However, given the large range of large-scale climatological conditions spanned by these SST values in Eastern and Western Pacific, the small range of variation in the slope of the exponential tail is remarkable.
-Furthermore, the steep drop of the Gaussian core lines up with the critical value in all cases.
-Thus while below criticality the system can produce a range of behavior-notably spending a larger fraction of the time nonprecipitating for lower SST (Fig. 9)-near and above criticality the behavior is highly constrained by the interaction with convection.
+The range is typified by the fits for $SST = 27^{\circ}$ and $31^{\circ}C$ in Fig. 9b; these differ by only $\pm 9\%$ from the reference value.
+Given the large range of large-scale climatological